Theory of thermal expansion: Quasi-harmonic approximation and corrections from quasiparticle renormalization: Abstract

 \section{Abstract}

 ``Quasi-harmonic'' (QH) theory should not be considered a low-order theory of anharmonic effects in crystals, but should be recognized as an important effect separate from ``true'' anharmonicity.
 The original and widely used meaning of QH theory is to put $T=0$ volume-dependent harmonic phonon energies $\omega_Q(V)$ into the non-interacting phonon free energy.
 This paper uses that meaning, but extends it to include the use of $T=0$ $V$-dependent single-particle electron energies $\epsilon_K(V)$.
 It is demonstrated that the ``bare" quasiparticle (QP) energies $\omega_Q(V)$ and $\epsilon_K(V)$ correctly give the first-order term in the $V$-dependence of the Helmholtz free energy $F(V,T)$.
 Therefore, they give the leading order result for themal expansion $\alpha(T)$ and for the temperature-dependence of the bulk modulus $B(T)-B_0$.
 However, neglected interactions which shift and broaden $\omega_Q$ with $T$, also shift the free energy.
 In metals, the low $T$ electron-phonon mass enhancement of states near the Fermi level causes a shift in free energy that is similar in size to the electronic QH term.
 Before $T$ reaches the Debye temperature $\Theta_D$, the mass renormalization essentially disappears, and remaining electron-phonon shifts of free energy contribute only higher-order terms to thermal expansion.
 Similarly, anharmonic phonon-phonon interactions shift the free energy, but contribute to thermal expansion only in higher order.
 Explicit next order formulas are given for thermal expansion, which relate ``true'' anharmonic and similar free energy corrections to quasiparticle self-energy shifts.
+The text below, except for Sec.
+IX, was already published in Modern Physics Letters B Vol. 34, No. 2 (2020) 2050025.
+Since then an important error was discovered.
+The error is corrected in Sec.
+IX, and will be published as an erratum in Modern Physics Letters B.